albirrkarim/web-sota/Readme.md

+# State of the art web development

 This is some notes about my experience and research on web development.

 State of the art mean the latest, cost effective, trends.

 I divide State of The Art (SOTA) into few category that divide the kind of web you want to build:

-# Landing Page, Information Page, Blog
+## Landing Page, Information Page, Blog

 Characteristic: